-In addition to the 6.1-inch Galaxy S10 and 6.4-inch Galaxy S10+, Samsung also rolled out an entry-level model, the 5.8-inch Galaxy s10e.
-You can read our hands-on impressions of the S10 and S10+ as well as the S10e, and we can even tell you which phone is best for which users.
+In addition to the 6.1-inch Galaxy S10 and 6.4-inch Galaxy S10 Plus, Samsung is selling an entry-level model, the 5.8-inch Galaxy s10e.
+We've now tested all three phones, and you can read our reviews of the Galaxy S10e, Galaxy S10 and Galaxy S10 Plus; we'll evaluate the Galaxy S10 as well, but until our full review is posted you can read our hands-on impressions with the S10.
+We can even tell you which phone is best for which users.

 But if you just want a quick rundown of the specs for Samsung's new phone lineup, this is the place to be.
-Here's a rundown of the specs for the Galaxy S10, S10+ and S10e.
+Here's a rundown of the specs for the Galaxy S10, S10 Plus and S10e.

 |CPU||Snapdragon 855||Snapdragon 855||Snapdragon 855|